premsangam5/FinBuddy/README.md

   # FinBuddy High-Fidelity Prototype

   This is a code bundle for FinBuddy High-Fidelity Prototype.
-The original project is available at https://www.figma.com/design/hXgiEJt1TecHQaFtcMwECu/FinBuddy-High-Fidelity-Prototype.

   ## Running the code